MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 #### App name parameter

-It is the same parameter as the one described in the [above section](#app-name-parameter).
+It's the same parameter as the one described in the [above section](#app-name-parameter).

 #### Platform parameter